lmtroper/movie-review-app/README.md

 App Features | Description
 ------------- | -------------
 *Search for Movie Reviews* | Users can filter through movie reviews in the database based on a director, an actor/actress, and movie title.
 The filters can be applied one at a time or together.
-This information is queried from the MySQL database.
 *Submit Movie Review* | Users can select a movie, write a review, and provide a 1-5 rating to be stored in the database.
 Once submitted, the user is notified that the submission was successful and shows their submitted review.
 *View Movie Trailers* | For a selected list of movies, trailers are embedded from the Rottan Tomatoes Youtube channel.
 Users can search for a specific trailer or view all available trailers.